 You can never be too cautious when opting for this business-critical and complicated move, which is why a phased migration strategy using Backbone is your safest bet.

 - Reduced single downtime.

-- Allows you to clean up and optimize over time and work out any problems.
+- Opportunity to clean up the instance and work out any problems.

-- Gives business more time to gather iterative feedback to apply to future phases of migration.
+- Gain more time to gather iterative feedback and apply to future phases of migration.